juicedata/juicefs-csi-driver/docs/en/examples/config-and-env.md

       value: /root/.config/gcloud/application_default_credentials.json
 ```

-Also you can verify that gc credential config is in path you set:
+You can also verify that the configuration file is in the path you set:

 ```sh
 $ kubectl -n kube-system exec -it juicefs-kube-node-3-pvc-6289b8d8-599b-4106-b5e9-081e7a570469 -- cat /root/.config/gcloud/application_default_credentials.json